Paris Métro Line 10: Traffic

 Line 10 is a secondary line on the Parisian network, and the number of total passengers amounts to only a little more than a quarter of the total passengers of line 1.
-Line 10 is the least-traveled line on the network, with the exception of the short 3bis and 7bis lines.
+Line 10 is the least-traveled main line on the network, 3bis & 7bis lines set aside.
 Between 1992 and 2004, traffic has grown a total of 4.7%, which puts the line in 8th place in terms of growth (behind line 14).

-The most frequented station of the line, in annual traffic with all lines considered, is Gare d'Austerlitz with 8.73 million passengers.
-In 1998, daily traffic on line 10 averaged 148,613 passengers for each day the line was open, with 104,041 on Saturdays and 53,051 on Sundays.
+From 1992 to 2004, traffic increased by 4.7%, which places the line in eighth position in terms of growth on the network (excluding line 14).

+In 2004, the busiest station on the line was (in annual traffic, all lines combined) Gare d'Austerlitz (10.44 millions incoming passengers in 2018) followed by La Motte-Picquet-Grenelle (7.96 millions incoming passengers in 2018) and Odéon (5.9 millions incoming passengers in 2018).

+In 1998, daily traffic reached 148,613 passengers on average each working day, 104,041 on Saturdays and 53,051 on Sundays In 2003, annual traffic reached 39,506,402 passengers, with daily traffic averaging 146,777 passengers on each working day, 102,025 on Saturdays and 58,664 on Sundays.
+In 2023, annual traffic reached 38.7 million passengers.

 Tourism

-By way of its route, line 10 is limited to the south of the capital and, passing by few centers of activities, is rarely travelled by Parisians.
-With the exception of the oriental section Gare d'Austerlitz – Duroc, traffic is very light.
-On the other hand, the line is especially trafficked by students, as it links multiple important university centers such as the campus de Jussieu, la Sorbonne, and Sciences Po, for example.
+Because the route of line 10 is limited to the south of the capital and passes few centres of activities, is it rarely travelled by Parisians.
+With the exception of the eastern Gare d'Austerlitz – Duroc section, traffic is very light.
+On the other hand, the line is especially used by students, as it links multiple important university centers such as the campus de Jussieu, la Sorbonne, and Sciences Po, for example.
 The line services several places of interest to tourists in Paris and its western suburb: